-I have a sustained interest in the role of knowledge in organizational performance, how its acquisition, generation, use, non-use, and disuse relates to organizational performance.
-I have particular interests in contributing to our understanding of why and how workers in organizations generate or acquire new knowledge, how they collectively learn about and use new knowledge, and why some organizations are highly effective in applying new knowledge to enhance their performance while others are less adept at doing so.
-My work draws from, and aims to contribute to, the literature on organizational learning and knowledge transfer (Argote 2016, March 1991), and relates to the concept of learning health systems.
+I have a sustained interest in the role of knowledge in organizational performance: how its acquisition, generation, use, non-use, and disuse relates to organizational performance.
+In particular, I am interested in contributing to our understanding of why and how and when workers in organizations generate or acquire new knowledge, how they collectively learn about and use new knowledge, and why some organizations are highly effective in applying new knowledge to enhance their performance while others are less adept at doing so.
+My work draws from, and aims to contribute to, the literature on organizational learning and knowledge transfer originating in the organization and management sciences, and relates to the concept of learning health systems.

 This research focus relates to addressing questions around how, what and why organizations learn adaptively.
 Here, “adaptive” learning describes learning that leads to positive change and enhanced performance; not all learning is adaptive, and some of it can be detrimental to organizations.